 - A. A licensee shall file a report with the Commission within one business day after the licensee has reason to know of the occurrence of any of the following events: - 1.
 The filing of a petition by or against the licensee under the United States Bankruptcy Code (11 U.S.C. § 101 et seq.) for bankruptcy or reorganization; - 2.
 The filing of a petition by or against the licensee for receivership, the commencement of any other judicial or administrative proceeding for its dissolution or reorganization, or the making of a general assignment for the benefit of its creditors; or - 3.
-The commencement of a proceeding to revoke or suspend its license in a jurisdiction in which the licensee engages in business or is licensed. - B. A licensee shall file a report with the Commission within three business day after the licensee has reason to know of the occurrence of any of the following events:

-- 1. A conviction of the licensee or of a key individual or person in control of the licensee for a felony; or - 2.
+The commencement of a proceeding to revoke or suspend its license or other authority to operate in a nother jurisdiction. - B. A licensee shall file a report with the Commission within three business days after the licensee has reason to know of the occurrence of any of the following events: - 1.
+A conviction of the licensee or of a key individual or person in control of the licensee for a felony; or - 2.
 A conviction of an authorized delegate for a felony.